Last Updated on 17th May 2022 by Chauncey Morgan

 Growing Out Gray Hair

-A purple shampoo for gray hair will keep your grays looking bright instead of yellow, and will give your hair a cooler tone overall.
+A purple shampoo for gray hair will keep your gray hair shine naturally instead of yellow and will give your hair a cooler tone overall.

-It could be an old wives grey hair remedy, or it could actually work.
-Rosemary tea is supposed to prevent gray hairs and even return them to their natural color, when used as a soak or rinse.
-If you don’t have a lot of gray hair yet, and are wondering how to cover gray hair naturally, you can’t go wrong with trying it.
+Rosemary tea is another possible solution to prevent gray hairs and even return them to their natural color when used as a soak or rinse.
+If you don’t have a lot of gray hair yet and are wondering how to cover gray hair naturally, you can’t go wrong trying it.
 Other natural grey hair remedies to try are:

 - Onion Juice